In addition to its concert series Turner Sims is an innovator and provider of education and outreach work.

-Integral to our Jazz@TurnerSims concert strand is outreach work, particularly with Southampton Youth Jazz Orchestra (SYJO).
+Outreach work is integral to our Jazz@TurnerSims concert strand, particularly with Southampton Youth Jazz Orchestra (SYJO).
 Every year SYJO is given the opportunity to work alongside a leading jazz artist on a specially created programme.
 In recent years the group has worked with Julian Joseph, Denys Baptiste, Guy Barker and Andy Sheppard on a range of new repertoire and jazz standards.
-In 2009 SYJO performed with Portico Quartet in Turner Sims-commissioned big band versions of the group’s Mercury Music Prize-nominated album.
+In 2009, SYJO performed with Portico Quartet in Turner Sims-commissioned big band versions of the group’s Mercury Music Prize-nominated album.
 2009-10 saw significant investment in jazz promotion thanks to ACE funding via its Rendezvous scheme.

 The outreach aspect of the Turner Sims audience development programme complements the promoted events by giving audiences the opportunity to learn more about the artists, music and styles that Turner Sims presents.
 It includes these strands: